Men's Retreat & Flash Flood Baptism on the Colorado River

 This year's MCLA kayak river trip was an absolutely amazing time shared with some incredible men.
 Warriors.
 Survivors.
 Teammates.
 Good men on the sacred path.
 Yes, this was definitely our best retreat ever.
 Psyched now to order a new tent and begin prep for next year’s river retreat.
 We launch in 338 DAYS.

-BRINGING GOOD MEN TOGETHER AND BRINGING OUT THE BEST IN THEM
+BRING GOOD MEN TOGETHER AND BRING OUT THE BEST IN THEM

 Thank you Men's Center Los Angeles and DR. STEPHEN JOHNSON and Scott Ewing and Dan Stanton and everyone who helped facilitate another incredible journey on the Sacred Path.
 It was an awesome and empowering adventure with good men.
 Planning ahead, we launch next year on the Colorado River on MARCH 7, 2019.